Red-Rapious/Genetic-Snake-AI/README.md

 [`game/lib.rs`:](libs/game/src/libs.rs)
 - Gaussian mutation parameters: the chance of mutation, and coefficient of change.
-- The number of birds and foods in the simulation.
 - The `GENERATION_LENGTH`, maximum number of steps between two evolutions.

 [`index.js`:](www/index.js)